US supports African Union peace mediation in Ethiopia | DW | 15.11.2021

 The Ethiopian government laid out conditions for possible talks, which includes a ceasefire and the TPLF's recognition of the government's legitimacy.
 The TPLF in turn is demanding that aid be let into Tigray, the region where the conflict erupted last year.
 No supplies have arrived by road since October 18, and 364 trucks are still stuck in the Afar Regionawaiting authorization, according to the United Nations (UN).

-In a statement, the TPLF's leader Debretsion Gebremichael said that a coalition of nine political parties, including the TPLF, was being formed to "overthrow the Ethiopian government and facilitate the next transition."
+In a statement, the TPLF's leader, Debretsion Gebremichael, said a coalition of nine political parties, including the TPLF, was being formed to "overthrow the Ethiopian government and facilitate the next transition."

 Obasanjo subsequently warned that "talks cannot deliver in an environment of escalated military hostilities."